mattmccarley/curriculum-ai-advocate/class_1/prework/prework_2.md

     uv pip install openai
     ```

 3. Create a new file called `main.py`.
-In that file, paste the following:
+In that file, paste the following code:

     ```python
     from openai import OpenAI